 On the other hand, Google tracks users’ searches, mines them, and uses the data to create a user profile that allows advertisers to follow you with banner ads on millions of websites and Apps that have signed up on Google’s ad network.

 Ever made a Google search and been swamped with similar ads on other websites you visit?
 Now you know why.
 To put it simply, here’s how it works: Advertisers pay Google for the ad placements.
 Google takes a cut and pays the remaining amount to the websites & apps these ads were displayed on.
-But not only does Google use your search data to make its advertising services better, but it also uses the data to make all Google products more relevant for you.
+But not only does Google use your search data to make its advertising services better, but it also uses the data to make all Google products more relevant to you.

 Here’s an example of how Google’s data collection policies enable them to show you highly relevant searches.
 Try searching the term ‘restaurants near me’ on both Google and DuckDuckgo.
 Chances are that Google already knows your exact location and uses that knowledge to give you a result that is relevant to your location.
 On the other hand, DuckDuckGo comes back with a result that is less relevant since it does not know your location.

-Coming back to DuckDuckGo, another difference between Google & DDG’s search ads is the underlying ad-buying mechanism.
+Coming back to DuckDuckGo, another difference between Google & DuckDuckGo’s search ads is the underlying ad-buying mechanism.
 Google has its own ad-buying platform called Google ads which is used by online marketers use to buy search ads.

-On the other hand, DuckDuckGo does not have its own ad buying property.
+On the other hand, DuckDuckGo does not have its own ad selling property.
 It is a Microsoft Yahoo Search Alliance partner.
 When online marketers buy search ads using Microsoft Bing, they can check an option that allows them to also show ads on search partner websites like DuckDuckGo.

 2. Affiliate Advertising